 You can appeal the penalty if you are subject to a tax penalty because you could have afforded insurance but didn’t purchase it, but still believe that you could not have purchased insurance due to a hardship or other circumstances.
 Instructions for the Schedule HC provide information on grounds for appeals.
 Please read the Schedule HC Instructions carefully if you want to appeal.

 If you appeal, you must fill in the oval requesting the appeal on the Schedule HC.
 The appeal will be heard by the Massachusetts Health Connector.
 You will receive a follow-up letter from the Health Connector asking you to state your grounds for appeal in writing and submit supporting documentation.
 Failure to respond to that form within the specified time frame will lead to dismissal of your appeal.
 You may be required to attend a hearing on your case in person or by telephone.
-No penalty will be imposed by DOR pending the outcome of your appeal.
+No penalty will be imposed by the Massachusetts Department of Revenue (DOR) pending the outcome of your appeal.
 If your appeal is denied by the Health Connector, you will receive a bill from DOR.